 As for me, I like to make my Filipino spaghetti to have a little more substance and texture.
 So I add carrots, bell peppers, and mushrooms.
 I use ground beef and add corned beef to it.
 I got it as a tip from way back after college days but I do not remember exactly from whom.
 But it seems to do the trick and I stick to it until now.

 I also use banana ketchup but I use this spicy-sweet kind (tamis-anghang).
-I use butter to saute and already add the grated cheese on the last part of cooking to achieve a creamy, cheesy, sweet sauce.
+Others add sugar as well to emphasize the sweetness, but I am good with using the sweet banana ketchup.
+I also use butter to saute and already add the grated cheese on the last part of cooking to achieve a creamy, cheesy, sweet sauce.

 - 1 pound spaghetti

 - 2 tablespoon oil

 - 1 medium onion - - chopped finely

 - 1/2 pound ground beef

 - 5 pieces hotdogs - - cut into diagonal slices

 - 1 medium carrot - - cut into small cubes (brunoise)

 - 1 medium green bell pepper